Woman in soft knitwear at a Mediterranean kitchen counter, illustrating meal timing and when you eat

 The Experiment That Changed Everything

-Scientists at the Salk Institute ran a simple experiment.
+Scientists at the Salk Institute ran a simple experiment, published in Cell Metabolism in 2012 (Hatori et al., PMID 22608008).
 They took two groups of identical mice and fed them the exact same junk food.
 Same calories, same diet, same everything.
 The only difference?
 One group could eat whenever they wanted, around the clock.
 The other group ate the same food, but only within an 8-hour window.

 The 24-hour group got fat, developed liver problems, and became insulin resistant.
 The 8-hour group?
 They stayed lean and healthy.
 Same food.
 Same calories.
 Completely different results.